OncoPilot: Navigating the Cancer Journey

 Finding an Oncologist: Finding the right doctor is not as simple as one would think.
 Here are some tips to assembling the right team for you.

-Questions to Ask My Doctor: This is your care, so be prepared to ask the questions that will help you make decisions related to your care with this guide.
+New Diagnosis: Questions to Ask: This is your care, so be prepared to ask the questions that will help you make decisions regarding your treatment team and your care with this guide.

 Second Opinions: While not right for every case, this article helps you understand the potential value to a second opinion and how to go about getting one.